 Spanish bank account and/or foreign bank accounts and/or savings and/or regular income.

 Your relevant police station will confirm the exact formula.

 Public insurance if you are on a state pension.

 People on private pensions may have to take private insurance.

-One way or another, these forms must state that you have health coverage in Spain.
+One way or another, these forms must state that you have healthcare in Spain.

 2. EMPLOYEES (IN SPAIN)

 This applies to those legally working in Spain.
-You will need:
+You will need a Spanish working records.

-Same here regarding minimun wage and how many months you should be living here before you can apply for the Spanish residency, just find out at the revelant police station.
+Same here regarding minimum wage and how many months you should be living here before you can apply for residency, just find out at the relevant police station.